"""

 img_math -i A.nii.gz B.nii.gz C.nii.gz -n <asterisk> -o result.zarr

-Usage to binarize a single image and set to 8 bit:
+Usage to binarize an image and set to 8 bit:

 """